What is Accrued Payroll in Manufacturing Accounting?

 There are several benefits to using the accrued payroll method:

 - Simplicity – Accrued payroll is a simple method to set up and calculate.
-While the protocols for the estimated accrual levels must be reliable, the simplicity allows SMBs to use an accepted method of payroll accrual in conjunction with software such as QuickBooks or Xero and to tie it into their MRP or ERP system.
+While the protocols for the estimated accrual levels must be reliable, the simplicity allows SMBs to use an accepted method of payroll accrual in conjunction with software such as QuickBooks or Xero and to tie it into their MRP system.

 - Cash Flow and Profitability – As part of the GAAP accepted method of accrual accounting, utilizing this method for payroll helps a manufacturer understand their monthly profitability.
 As transactions tend to occur over time and incoming revenue rarely matches payment schedules for expenses, the accrued payroll method can ensure that manufacturers have enough cash available to pay staff to keep the factory producing.